Samoyedic languages: Etymology

 The term Samoyedic is derived from the Russian term samoyed (самоед) originally applied only to the Nenets people and later extended to other related peoples.

-One of the theories supposes that the term is interpreted by some ethnologists as originating somewhat derogatorily from Russian samo-yed, literally meaning "self-eater" (the word has been interpreted by foreign travelers as an allegation of cannibalism).
+One of the theories supposes that the term is interpreted by some ethnologists as originating somewhat derogatorily from Russian samo-yed, literally meaning 'self-eater' (the word has been interpreted by foreign travelers as an allegation of cannibalism).

 Another suggestion for the term's origin is a corruption of the expression saam-edne, meaning "Land of the Saams".
 The word Samodeic has been proposed as an alternative by some ethnologists.

-In modern Russian the words самодийцы/самодийские (samodiytsy/samodiyskie), i.e., "samodians"/"samodian" are used for this ethnic grouping and the corresponding area of research is called "samodistika", i.e., "samodistics".

-The word "самоед/samoyed" also refers in Russian to an excessively introspective or self-disparaging person i.e., the one engaged in самоедство/"self-devouring".

 Classification

-Traditionally, Samoyedic languages and peoples have been divided into two major areal groups: Northern Samoyedic (Nenets, Yurats, Enets, Nganasans), and Southern Samoyedic (Selkups) with a further now-extinct subgroup of Sayan-Samoyedics (Kamasins, Mators) named after the Sayan Mountains.
+Traditionally, the Samoyedic languages have been divided into two major areal groups: Northern Samoyedic (Nenets, Yurats, Enets, Nganasan) and Southern Samoyedic (Selkup, Kamas, Mator) with the extinct Kamas and Mator languages being further grouped under Sayan Samoyedic, named after the Sayan Mountains.
 They are however purely geographical, and do not reflect linguistic relations.

 Linguistic genealogical classifications point to an early divergence of Nganasan and (perhaps to a lesser degree) Mator, with Enets–Nenets–Yurats and Kamas–Selkup forming internal branches.